watson-intu/self-docs/workshops-devcon/Workshop4-CustomizingIntuToCallYourPhone/lab-docs/workshop_4.md

 ## Reminder: Update services within 30 days of registering on the Gateway

-If you want to test Self after the trial period ends, you must create your own instances of these services and configure Self to use them.
+If you want to test Intu after the trial period ends, you must create your own instances of these services and configure Intu to use them.

 ### A. Creating instances of Watson services
 To use Intu, you need operational instances of the following services in Bluemix: Conversation, Weather Company Data, Speech to Text, and Text to Speech.